Published March 20, 2017

-Abrami was selected as Engineer of the Year by the UB Engineering Alumni Association in recognition of his dedicated service to the school, where he chairs the Industrial and Systems Engineering’s Department Advisory Board (DAB), and serves as a member of the school’s Dean’s Advisory Council.
+Shah was selected as Engineer of the Year by the UB Engineering Alumni Association in recognition of his dedicated service to the school, where he chairs the Department of Biomedical Engineering’s advisory board, and serves as a member of the school’s Dean’s Advisory Council.

-The award was presented by Kurt Bessel (MS ME '08), President of the UB Engineering Alumni Association.
+The award was presented by Jordan Walbesser (BS’07 CompE, JD ’10), a board member of the UB Engineering Alumni Association.

-See photos from the Order of the Engineer ceremony here.
+See photos from the 2017 Order of the Engineer ceremony.